 Poet M. A. Vizsolyi: I currently teach at Goddard College, where I often have the chance to see the work that students in the undergraduate art program produce during their time.
 There’s a kind of pure energy in the work of the students, an energy that’s wholly engaged with art as more than beauty—rather art that serves to directly critique art-making in a turbulent society.
 I encourage people to check out Goddard’s art programs.

 Artist M. J. Levy Dickson: Amrita Sher-Gil, Vivan Sundaram, Rosy Keyser, and Roni Horn.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

 Poet M. A. Vizsolyi: I just want to say how humbled I am by the artists’ responses to my work, and I want to thank them for their thoughtful response.
 I really am floored by the experience.

-Artist MJ Levy Dickson: The art of poetry inspires a visual response on many levels.
-The use of combining a word with a thought and a feeling inspires an artist to do the same and re-interpret and express an image from a different point of view, to take the familiar and make it more, or what has been is given a new beginning.
+Artist M. J. Levy Dickson: The art of poetry inspires a visual response on many levels.
+Combining a word with a thought and a feeling inspires an artist to do the same and re-interpret and express an image from a different point of view, to take the familiar and make it more or to give a new beginning.